cwayr/columns-on-cloud/content/blog/001-intro-to-cdk/index.md

 We can deploy this stack to AWS via `cdk deploy`.
 The Lambda will run each time a file lands in the bucket.

-This shows the CDK's value in letting us define reusable patterns in code.
+This shows CDK's value in letting us define reusable patterns in code.

 ## Getting Started